wouterken/itsi/gems/server/lib/itsi/server/config/middleware/allow_list.md

 title: Allow List
 url: /middleware/allow_list
 ---
-The **allow_list** middleware restricts access to only those clients whose IP address matches one a set of approved patterns.
+The **allow_list** middleware restricts access to only those clients whose IP address matches one of a set of approved patterns.
 All other requests receive a configurable forbidden response.

 ## Configuration